Nobody Ever Appreciates the Cost Savings in a Problem that Never Happens!

 I don’t know about you, but lately, it sure does seem that everything I buy and every service I get has problems that inconvenience me or cause discomfort.
 I think we are at the time to start the quality cycle over.
 It is not going to be easy, and it is going to be a long road back to delivering quality products, systems, and services.
 This trip to excellence is probably going to take ten years.

-The difference between today and twenty years ago when the quality cycle was last in the defective zone is the maturity of enterprise architecture and the ability to better take the needs of the customer and stakeholders into consideration in the design and development of the products, systems, services and the enterprises that produce and provide them.
+The difference between today and twenty years ago, when the quality cycle was last in the defective zone, is the maturity of enterprise architecture and the ability to better take the needs of the customer and stakeholders into consideration in the design and development of the products, systems, services and the enterprises that produce and provide them.
 So maybe now we can do a better job than the last time we tried.
 So why is Enterprise Architecture not being fully used in the design and development of the offerings we deliver?
 Why are we not using enterprise architecture to transform our design processes?
 After all, without process, the enterprise is inanimate and can’t accomplish the intentions of the strategies and goals.
 Enterprise architecture enables us to have a holistic view of the enterprise and allows us to integrate processes by focusing on what it is that the entire enterprise has in common: the products, systems, and services it offers.

-To get rid of the constant problems plaguing us and our customers be successful at what we do, and provide acceptable outcomes, it is time to employ enterprise architecture to improve process integration.
+To get rid of the constant problems plaguing us and our customers, be successful at what we do, and provide acceptable outcomes, it is time to employ enterprise architecture to improve process integration.